Arkansas Highway 265

-Highway 265 (AR 265, Ark.
-265, Hwy.
-265, and the Dick Trammel Highway) is a designation for three state highways in Northwest Arkansas.
-The southern segment of 19.70 mi runs from Highway 170 near Strickler north to I-49/US 71/Highway 112 in south Fayetteville.
+Arkansas Highway 265 (AR 265) is a designation for three state highways in Northwest Arkansas.
+The southern segment of 19.70 mi runs from Highway 170 near Strickler north to Interstate 49 (I-49) in Fayetteville.

-A second segment begins in east Fayetteville at Highway 16 and runs north through Springdale to Highway 94 in Rogers.
+A second segment runs from Highway 16 in Fayetteville north to Highway 94 in Rogers.
 Further north, a third segment of 3.324 mi runs from Highway 94 in Pea Ridge north to the Missouri state line.
 The highways are maintained by the Arkansas Department of Transportation (ARDOT).

 Parts of all three segments are former lengths of the Butterfield Stagecoach Route, a route established in 1857 that carried United States mail from St. Louis, Missouri to San Francisco, California.

 Route description

 Strickler to Fayetteville

 AR 265 begins in a rural part of southern Washington County within the Northwest Arkansas and Ozark Mountain regions.
-Starting at an intersection with AR 170, the highway runs near SEFOR, a deactivated experimental fast breeder reactor before passing through the unincorporated community of Strickler.
+Starting at an intersection with Highway 170, the highway runs near SEFOR, a deactivated experimental fast breeder reactor before passing through the unincorporated community of Strickler.
 Continuing north as a winding, two-lane highway, the highway passes near the headwaters of the Illinois River and serves as the western terminus of AR 156 at Hogeye.
 Upon entering Greenland, AR 265 intersects Wilson Street, which gives access to Interstate 49 (I-49).
 AR 265 continues north into Fayetteville, passing the Kessler Mountain Regional Park and beginning to parallel the Razorback Greenway.
 The route meets I-49 southbound and an unsigned AR 16.
 The route terminates at the I-49 on/off ramps, with the roadway continuing as AR 16.

 Fayetteville to Springdale

-The route begins again at AR 16 in southeast Fayetteville.
+The route begins again at Highway 16 in southeast Fayetteville.
 The highway serves as the entrance to many communities, and is four-lane with center turn lane throughout Fayetteville.
-AR 265 intersects AR 45, Township Road, Joyce Blvd, Don Tyson Parkway, and US 412 before reaching the Springdale Municipal Airport.
-The route continues north, entering Benton County and intersecting AR 264 in Bethel Heights.
-Continuing north, Highway 265 passes through undeveloped areas of Bethel Heights and Lowell without any state highway junctions as a two-lane road with a two-way left turn lane to Rogers, where it terminates at AR 94 (New Hope Road).
+Highway 265 intersects Highway 45, Township Road, Joyce Blvd, Don Tyson Parkway, and US 412 before reaching the Springdale Municipal Airport.
+The route continues north, entering Benton County and intersecting Highway 264 in Bethel Heights.
+Continuing north, Highway 265 passes through undeveloped areas of Bethel Heights and Lowell without any state highway junctions as a two-lane road with a two-way left turn lane to Rogers, where it terminates at Highway 94 (New Hope Road).

 Pea Ridge to Missouri

-A third segment begins at AR 94 west of Pea Ridge and runs north to the Missouri state line before where it becomes Missouri Route KK.
+A third segment begins at Highway 94 west of Pea Ridge and runs north to the Missouri state line before where it becomes Missouri Route KK.